Should I fix my energy prices?

 A fixed energy deal allows you to pay a set price for your gas and electricity.
 The price includes a fixed kWh charge for a unit of gas and electricity as well as a fixed daily standing charge (an amount paid daily no matter how much energy you use).
 Fixed-price energy deals usually last for a year, however, some suppliers allow you to lock in the price for longer.
 Most people choose to fix their electricity and gas prices with the same supplier, often referred to as a 'dual fuel' energy deal, however, customers are free to opt for different suppliers should they wish.
 Those who opt to pay by direct debit will usually receive a slightly discounted rate, meaning those who pay on receipt of the bill or via a prepayment meter will usually pay a little more.

-Wholesale energy prices remained persistently high throughout much of 2022 and early 2023, meaning many UK households simply chose to stay on their supplier's standard variable tariff, as the rate that they pay is protected by both the energy price cap and Energy Price Guarantee.
-Currently, very few fixed-price energy tariffs are available, however, this is likely to change in the coming months.
+Wholesale energy prices remained persistently high throughout much of 2022 and 2023, meaning many UK households simply chose to stay on their supplier's standard variable tariff, as the rate they paid was protected by the energy price cap.
+As we head into the Autumn there are an increasing number of priced energy tariff deals and we expect more to be released in the coming weeks.
 Check out our article 'What is the cheapest fixed-price energy tariff? - Best deals compared' for the latest fixed-price energy deals.

-The energy price cap is currently set at £1,690 and the next announcement from Ofgem is due by the 24th May 2024.
-This will set the energy price cap for the three months from 1st July to 30th September 2024.
+The energy price cap is currently set at £1,717, where it will stay until 31st December 2024.
+The next announcement from Ofgem is due around 25th November, where it will reveal the energy price cap for January to March 2025.
 With continued uncertainty around energy prices, fixed energy tariffs could become attractive once again which leaves many wondering whether they should fix their energy tariff.
 The image below shows how the energy price cap has changed in recent months.

-You can see from the image above that energy prices have fallen throughout 2023, however, they rise again in early 2024, before falling again in April.
+You can see from the image above that energy prices fell throughout 2023, however, they rise again in early 2024, before falling again in April and July.
 Fluctuating prices could make fixing your energy deal more attractive as you will have certainty over what you will be paying for your energy over a fixed term.
 There are, however, some considerations before committing to a new fixed-price energy tariff, which we explain below.

 Things to consider before fixing your energy tariff